Cherreads

 "What?"

 "Stay here tonight," Ji-hye decided.
 "I'll watch you both.
-If you die, at least you'll die near your son."
+If you die, at least you'll die near your son, I'll try my best to take care of him."

 I've got maybe three days, he calculated.
 Then sepsis kills me.